prasantadh/fyp-workshop/db/README.md

 psql postgres -c "create database twitter";
 # to create the schema
 psql twitter -f init.sql;

 # or to create the schema as well as seed the database
 psql twitter -f init.sql -f seed.sql

+# need to use this if the user needs to be specified while connecting to database
+psql -U postgres -d twitter -f init.sql -f seed.sql
 ```